Nullspace-Colombia/unray-bridge/README.md

 # RL Environment for simple training
+NOTE: We recommend reading this documentation with a basic RLlib knowledge.
+You can read the RLlib documentation here: https://docs.ray.io/en/latest/rllib/index.html

 ## Single Agent
 In order to define a custom environment, you have to create an action and observation dictionary.
 This is called a *env_config* dict.
 ```python3